CoppaMan/Pinballs/README.md

 ### Paddle
 The paddle is a **RigidObject** which can be activated by a specified key press.
 If the key is not pressed, the paddle will return to its resting configuration.
 Like **Obstacle**s it is placed relative to the table.
 To catch the key event produced by SFML, a hook is placed in **PinballSim::advance()** with the **toggle()** method.
 By setting its angular momentum we can handle a **Paddle** collision like any other collision.

+### Collision Detection

+- Broad collision: The rigid object has new a getBoundingType() where we have 2 possible bounding types, spheres and bounding boxes.
+- Narrow collision:
+    Algorithm outline (for each objects pair from AABB):
+        1. Assert that one of the objects is a dynamic object.
+        2. If one object is the table surface use specific table collision
+        3. Else use GJK + EPA (gjk2.h)

+### Continuous Collision Detection